 We can schedule most interviews either by telephone at a local Social Security office.
 If you do not want to wait for a scheduled appointment, you may visit any Social Security office and we will serve you as quickly as possible.

 When you call or visit us, note the name of any representative you speak with and the date of contact.
 Put your name and Social Security number on written correspondence with us and keep a copy for your records.

 SOCIAL SECURITY WEBSITE

-Social Security’s website at www.socialsecurity.gov provides links to our publications, information on Social Security, the benefits we administer, our online claims process and other services.
-Information on benefits is available in many languages by accessing our website at www.socialsecurity.gov/multilanguage.
+Social Security’s website at www.ssa.gov provides links to our publications, information on Social Security, the benefits we administer, our online claims process and other services.
+Information on benefits is available in many languages at www.ssa.gov/multilanguage through the internet.
 We provide public information materials in many languages.

 FIND A SOCIAL SECURITY OFFICE

-If you need to find the closest Social Security office, you can get this information online at www.socialsecurity.gov/locator/ by providing your ZIP code.
-The information will include a map showing directions to the office.
+You can get information online by providing your zip code at www.ssa.gov/ICON/main.jsp if you need to find the closest Social Security office.
+The information will include a map showing directions to the office and the business hours.

-This report is only one part of the process.
-You will still need to contact us by phone or in person to apply for SSI.
-Also, you may need to complete an application for Social Security benefits, which can be done online.
+You may still need to contact us by phone or in person to apply for SSI.

 See www.ssa.gov/onlineservices for the most recent information about what you can do online.

 If you receive SSI, and you need a letter to verify your monthly benefit amount, you can get a benefit verification letter online instantly through a my Social Security account.
 Go to https://www.ssa.gov/myaccount/ to learn more and set up a my Social Security account.
 With my Social Security, those who receive benefits can easily view, print, or save an official letter that includes: